Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

 Mortgage establishment fee | Approx. 2,500 TL | If a housing loan is used |

-The title deed fee is a compulsory state tax calculated on the value declared in real estate purchases and sales.
-The rate applicable in 2026 is 4% of the total sales price; this amount is split equally between the buyer and seller, with each paying 2%.
+The title deed fee is a mandatory state tax calculated based on the declared value in real estate buying and selling transactions.
+The rate applicable in 2026 is 4% of the total sales price; this amount is divided equally between the buyer and the seller, with each paying 2%.

-Important: The title deed declaration cannot be less than the property tax (fair market) value of the real estate.
-Under-declaration leads to tax loss penalty.
+Important: The title deed declaration cannot be made below the real estate tax (fair market) value of the property.
+Under-declaration leads to a tax loss penalty.

 Property Value | Buyer's Share (2%) | Seller's Share (2%) | Total Title Deed Fee |